Bishōjo game: 1990s

-The first major title of the 1990s was Tokimeki Memorial, released in 1994 by Konami which was on the verge of bankruptcy, the platonic dating sim becoming the first major bishōjo game since Koei's release of Night Life.
+The first significant title of the 1990s was Tokimeki Memorial, released in 1994 by Konami which was on the verge of bankruptcy.
+It was a platonic dating sim that became the first major bishōjo game since Koei's release of Night Life.
 In 1999, Kanon was released by Visual Arts/Key.
 While the title was another eroge title targeted at males for its sexual content, the players began to identify with the protagonist and the idea of overcoming "the emotional trials and tribulations of pure love."
-A late PlayStation 2 port removed the sexual content and sold better than the original, leading eventually to two anime adaptations.
+A late PlayStation 2 port removed the sexual content and sold better than the original, eventually leading to two anime adaptations.

 A turning point was ELF's Dōkyūsei (1992).
 Dōkyūsei, whose gameplay focused on meeting girls and seducing them, established the standard conventions of the dating simulation genre.
 Tokimeki Memorial, the first dating sim, featured good graphics, full voice acting, and a role-playing game-like gameplay system.
 To be accessible to a more mainstream audience, it contained no erotic elements, seeking instead to create a "romantic" atmosphere.
-Sega's popular bishōjo game series Sakura Wars also first saw publication in 1996 for the Sega Saturn; like Tokimeki Memorial, it contained no erotic elements.
-However, it was unique in that it contained not only adventure-game elements but also a combat system borrowed from tactical combat games such as Tactics Ogre.
+Sega's popular bishōjo game series Sakura Wars also first saw publication in 1996 for the Sega Saturn.
+Like Tokimeki Memorial, it contained no erotic elements.
+However, it was unique in that it contained not only adventure-game elements, but also a combat system borrowed from tactical combat games such as Tactics Ogre.

 Since the late nineties, there has been a trend towards better storytelling in mainstream bishōjo games.
 Particularly notable in this respect are Leaf's To Heart (1997), and Key's Kanon (1999).
 Even though their gameplay involved little more than scrolling through text, they became hits largely due to the quality of their writing and characterization.
 Both were first released on the PC with erotic scenes, which were subsequently removed in their console ports.

 2000s

 The bishōjo gaming industry has resisted the transition into 3D graphics because of the blocky and distorted nature of characters when viewed zoomed up close.
-In 2001 Tokimeki Memorial 3 became the first bishōjo game to break this trend.
+In 2001, Tokimeki Memorial 3 became the first bishōjo game to break this trend.
 However, low sales make it likely that other companies will stick with the traditional 2D graphics.

 Today the industry has grown, with most publishers making releases for Windows, including download-only files.
 Some of the least pornographic and most successful also branching off into the console market.
 The main consoles used for bishōjo games in the nineties were the Sega Saturn and Dreamcast.
 More recently, the PlayStation 2 has been the console of choice with a growing number of games for the PlayStation Portable and Nintendo DS handhelds.
 Games ported to consoles usually have adult content removed.